-The last Andalusian Buttonquail population is declining and its suitable habitats are shrinking according to a study published recently in Global Ecology and Conservation journal.
+The last known Andalusian Buttonquail population is declining and its suitable habitats are shrinking according to a study published recently in Global Ecology and Conservation.

-The Common Buttonquail (Turnix sylvaticus) is widely distributed in Africa and South Asia and is currently categorised as ‘Least Concern’ by the IUCN Red List.
-However, the nominate subspecies – the Andalusian Buttonquail – which also extended its range to southern Europe, now almost entirely restricted to a small area in Morocco after it disappeared from the other Mediterranean regions (The last individual seen in Europe was shot in southern Spain in 1981.
-After years of research, the species was officially declared extinct in Spain in 2018).
+The Common Buttonquail (Turnix sylvaticus) is widely distributed in Africa and South Asia and is currently categorized as ‘Least Concern’ in the IUCN Red List.
+However, the nominate subspecies – known as the Andalusian Hemipode – which was originally distributed in Northwest Africa and Southern Europe, is now almost entirely restricted to a small area in Morocco after it disappeared from the other Mediterranean regions (Sicily, Portugal, and Spain).
+The last individual seen in Europe was shot in southern Spain in 1981, and after years of search the species was officially declared as extinct in 2018 (Read: Andalusian Buttonquail declared extinct in Spain).

 The farmland refuge of the Andalusian Buttonquail